adrianbj/FieldtypePhone/README.md

 Now scroll to the FieldtypePhone module and click "Install".
 The required InputfieldPhone will get installed automatically.

+Choose a Phone Output Format from the module's configuration page.
+You can also set the numbers that will be used in the formatted example which may be helpful in certain regions to give a more realistic example.

 Create a new Field with the new "Phone" Fieldtype.

-Choose a Phone Output Format from the details tab.

 ##Acknowledgments